samstudy/8_vk_friends_online/README.md

 ##Requirement

-    - Need to install module for work with vk api by command pip install -r requirement.
+    -Need to install module for work with vk api by command pip install -r requirement.

 ### `Usage`